 easier access to finance for SMEs as well as the promotion of start-ups and SME growth and development;

-support blue-green SMEs of the Adriatic-Ionian region to develop favourable framework conditions for their internationalization.
+support blue-green SMEs of the Adriatic-Ionian Region to develop favourable framework conditions for their internationalization.

-Flagships.
-The work under this Topic is a continuation of the previous EUSAIR work and flagships.
-Among them is the flagship on fostering quadruple helix ties in the field of marine and maritime technologies and blue bio-technologies for advancing innovation, business development and business adaptation in the blue bioeconomy.

-Within the scope of the above Pillar 1 flagship, inter-pillar initiatives that contribute to maximizing sustainable economic growth and employment as well as business creation based on blue technologies, “brain circulation”, networking capacity and access to seed and venture capital will be supported since they will serve the overall Goal / Expected Impact of Strengthening quadruple helix ties in the field of blue technologies in the region.

 Specific objectives of the Topic

 In light of the above objectives, challenges and opportunities, the activities under this Topic aim at

-enhancing stable and formal collaborations between Adriatic-Ionian region innovation ecosystems regarding green and blue (bio) technologies, leading to an increased number of patents in the fields of blue and green growths, increased shares of economic activity and returns in sectors related to blue and green growth as well as increased use of blue and green novel technologies to safeguard the aquatic environment and improve the competitiveness of the maritime, fisheries and aquaculture sectors in global markets; and
+enhancing stable and formal collaborations between Adriatic-Ionian Region innovation ecosystems regarding green and blue (bio) technologies, leading to an increased number of patents in the fields of blue and green growths, increased shares of economic activity and returns in sectors related to blue and green growth as well as increased use of blue and green novel technologies to safeguard the aquatic environment and improve the competitiveness of the maritime, fisheries and aquaculture sectors in global markets; and

-stronger networks among relevant players in the Adriatic-Ionian region concerning research on green and blue technologies, leading to more intensive research and public- and private collaborations and networks in the field, and increased numbers of players from the Adriatic-Ionian region involved in Horizon Europe projects.
+stronger networks among relevant players in the Adriatic-Ionian Region concerning research on green and blue technologies, leading to more intensive research and public- and private collaborations and networks in the field, and increased numbers of players from the Adriatic-Ionian Region involved in Horizon Europe projects.

 EUSAIR specificities opportunities & challenges

-Linked to the above objectives, the Adriatic-Ionian region faces a number of specific challenges and opportunities which the revised Action Plan aims to address.
+Linked to the above objectives, the Adriatic-Ionian Region faces a number of specific challenges and opportunities which the revised Action Plan aims to address.

 Opportunities: